PCI DSS 4.0: What You Need to Know and What You Need to Do

 The implementation date is March 2025, which is plenty of time to transition.
 However, there will be a heavier burden for large enterprises, so it makes sense to start work now to ensure that your company is ready.
 PCI 4.0 requires crucial upgrades regarding user and system access authorization and authentication across an environment.
 This means that larger companies should begin a review of reporting mechanisms and processes to align their security practices with the new requirements.
 You can access the Self-Assessment Quiz online and start your analysis.

 The consequences of non-compliance aren’t pretty—companies can accrue fines of up to $500,000.
-That’s not to mention that they could be forced to cease all credit-card activity until the issue is resolved.
+That’s not to mention that they could be forced to cease all credit card activity until the issue is resolved.
 That’s not to mention the hit to your reputation and the loss of customer trust.
 You must ensure compliance even if your business doesn’t process many credit cards.
 Level 4 merchants—classified as merchants that process less than 20,000 credit card transactions annually—are at the highest risk for cyberattacks.

 If you’re unsure where to begin, it’s a good idea to perform a gap analysis, reviewing the new requirements of version 4.0 and comparing that to where you stand now.
 There are 64 new requirements, so it’s a good idea to hire a reputable third-party expert to help you along the way.
 If you miss even one, the stakes are high.

-Versprite’s security experts can guide your business through the complex regulations behind PCI DSS 4.0.
+Versprite’s security can guide your business through the complex regulations behind PCI DSS 4.0.
 Our gap analyses and penetration tests emulate cyber-criminal intent, and we go beyond industry best practices.
 In addition, we hold most of the certifications required under the new standards.
 We’ll customize a plan for your business based on attack patterns and threat motives and help you review and implement the best security strategy for your business.

 PASTA Threat Modeling: The Process for Attack Simulation and Threat Analysis